-- 1. While the law provides a threshold limit exceeding which the offence would be considered to be an offence by which a person may be arrested, the law does not specify any time-period in respect of the same.
-Therefore, consider a case where the Commissioner has reasons to believe that a person has failed to issue tax invoices in respect of supplies effected during a period of 3 years, wherein the tax evaded exceeds Rs.250 lakhs.
-Even in such a case, it appears that the Commissioner has the powers to arrest such person. - 2.
-There is no indication as to whether the reference is made to a taxable person / registered person (GSTIN) / or any person in the language employed in Section 132(1) that specifies the offences, being "Whoever commits any of the following offences, namely". - 3.
-It is pertinent to note that the onus to prove that the allegations for arrest, levelled by the Commissioner or any officer authorised by him, is falsified and baseless is totally on the accused person and the officer merely needs to have a reason to believe.
-For instance: The officer may allege that the taxable person has availed Input Tax Credit on the basis of Invoice without actual supply of goods (that is without actually receiving the goods).
-Here, a mere statement / record showing GRN details may not suffice and actual movement of goods and vehicles may be required to be justified by the accused by way of toll receipts and camera footage at the factory gate for instance.
+- 1. While the law provides a threshold limit exceeding which the offence would be considered to be one for which a person may be arrested, the law does not specify any time-period in respect of the same.
+Therefore, consider a case where the Commissioner has reasons to believe that a person has failed to issue tax invoices in respect of supplies effected during a period of 3 years, wherein the tax evaded exceeds Rs.
+250 lakhs.
+In such a case, it appears that the proper officer has the powers to arrest such person. - 2.
+There is no indication as to whether the reference is made to a taxable person / registered person (GSTIN) / or any person in the language employed in section 132(1) that specifies the offences, being "whoever commits any of the following offences, namely.....".

+3. It is pertinent to note that the onus to prove that the allegations levelled by the Commissioner or any officer authorised by him, is false and baseless is totally on the accused person.
+The officer merely needs to have a reason to believe.
+For instance: the officer may allege that the taxable person has availed input tax credit fraudulently on the basis of an invoice without actual supply of goods (that is without actually receiving the goods).
+Here, a mere statement / record showing GRN details may not suffice and actual movement of goods and vehicles may be required to be justified by the accused by way of toll receipts and camera footage at the factory gate in order to establish that there was no evasion.